ogunkarakus/laravel-cloudflare/README.md

 # Refreshing the Cache

-This package basically retrieves the Cloudflare's IP blocks, and stores the cache.
+This package basically retrieves Cloudflare's IP blocks, and stores in cache.
 When request comes, loads Cloudflare's IP blocks to trusted proxies.

 That's why, you'll need to every day refresh the cache.
 You can use the following command for this.

 ``php artisan cloudflare:reload``